jhumelsine/jhumelsine.github.io/_posts/2023-12-15-bumper-sticker-computer-science-software-engineering.md

 _The art of debugging is figuring out what you really told your program to do rather than what you thought you told it to do._ — Andrew Singer

+_Tests don’t break your code; they break your illusions about your code._ — Llewellyn Falco.

 _Beware of bugs in the above code; I have only proved it correct, not tried it._ — Donald Knuth

 _Testing leads to failure, and failure leads to understanding._ — Burt Rutan